About the Bursary

 The Eimear Noonan Music Bursary Award was established by the Noonan family of Caher, Co.
 Clare in memory of their daughter and sister Eimear, an avid and inspirational young musician, who died in France in November 2017.

-To date the Bursary Award has been funded from the proceeds of two magical concerts, entitled Carpe Diem, held annually in the month of November, close to Eimear's anniversary.
 The Carpe Diem event was originally conceived by Katharina Baker and Fiona Buckley of Coole Music to honour Eimear's memory and celebrate her participation in the School of Music, particularly in her role as leader of the Youth Orchestra.

 Eimear Noonan 1996-2017